Click here to see the host countries of refugees originating from Ghana.

 Mattia Fumanti teaches social anthropology at the University of St Andrews, UK, in the department of social anthropology.
 After completing his PhD on political and generational transformations in a Namibian town (Manchester 2005), Mattia Fumanti has conducted research among Ghanaian migrants London on an ESRC-funded project ‘New African Migrants in the Gateway City: Ethnicity, Religion, Citizenship’, directed by Professor Pnina Werbner, Keele University.
 The research has explored African ethnicity as it is currently evolving in contemporary Britain, with particular emphasis on the incorporative role of churches and religious identities in creating the ground for active citizenship.
 Part of this research aimed to explore the significance of transnational and religious networks between Ghana and the diaspora.
 For this reason in 2007 and 2010 he conducted ethnographic research in Kumasi and Accra in different churches.
 He has published widely on this topics and he is currently editing a film on current religious practices in Ghana.
 He is willing to provide COI on migration, transnational families, witchcraft and citizenship.

-Benjamin N. Lawrance is the Conable Chair in International Studies at Rochester Institute of Technology.
+Benjamin N. Lawrance is the former Conable Chair in International Studies at Rochester Institute of Technology and is currently a professor of history at the University of Arizona.
 He has conducted field research in West Africa since 1997 and published extensively about political and social conditions.
 He has served as an expert witness in the asylum cases for over 130 West Africans in the US, Europe and Canada which have involved human trafficking, citizenship, statelessness, female genital cutting, gender issues, gender identity, ethnic and religious violence, and witchcraft accusations.
 He has provided reports on human rights abuses, extra-judicial executions, political conditions, targeted political violence and persecution in Ghana.

 Laura Young, JD, MPH